alasvant/Swapcode.EpiCustomThemes/README.md

 The source folder [Default](https://github.com/alasvant/Swapcode.EpiCustomThemes/tree/master/Default) contains the Episerver original content.

 The modified icons are taken from [Find Icons](https://findicons.com/) and only free and no license link required icons were used.

+# Creating NuGet package
+Increase the version number in nuspec file and the run command:
+`nuget pack Swapcode.EpiCustomThemes.nuspec`